Prograf-UFF/urban-chronicles/README.md

 #### Windows

-1. First, download the compiled release of Urban Chronicles [here](https://drive.google.com/file/d/1xHNegEY7fb3UHysTLZEOR-yg0bWHZn9u/view?usp=sharing).
+1. First, download the pre-compiled release of Urban Chronicles [here](https://drive.google.com/file/d/1xHNegEY7fb3UHysTLZEOR-yg0bWHZn9u/view?usp=sharing).

 2. Unzip the `.zip` folder inside `system/`.
 You should have a structure like the one below